olubunmmy/Virtual-Cybersecurity-Lab/README.md

 - Assigned static IPs to each VM
 - Verified connectivity using ping

-#### 5. Installing Tools
+#### 5. Installing Tools on Ubuntu
- Preparing the Virtual Machines

-- Ubuntu was used as the main analysis and investigation computer.
-- Kali Linux served as the computer to explore and simulate risky behavior.
-- Metasploitable2/DVWA acted as the target computer for safe testing scenarios.
+To support hands-on analysis and simulation in the cybersecurity lab, essential tools such as Wireshark and Autopsy were installed on an Ubuntu virtual machine.
+These tools were selected for their relevance in network traffic analysis and digital forensics, respectively.

 ---